 Be sure to check toilets at the property!
 Toilet leaks are the most common and are hard to see or hear.
-Put food coloring or laundry bluing in the toilet tank and wait 10 minutes.
+Put food coloring or laundry bluing in the toilet tank and wait 20 to 30 minutes.
 Do not flush the toilet during this time.
 If the coloring appears in the toilet bowl, there is a toilet leak.
 Also, if you hear the toilet refilling and no one has used it, there is a leak.
-A major toilet leak can waste 800 cubic feet of water a day -- which would cost over $27.00 for water and over $27.00 for sewer each day.
-That adds up to over $1,600.00 a month!
+A major toilet leak can waste up to 6000 gallons of water a day -- which could cost over $30.00 for water and over $30.00 for sewer each day.
+That adds up to over $1,800.00 a month!

 Ways to Reduce Your Utility Bill

 Remember that water is a valuable resource that shouldn't be wasted.
 Your water is clean, safe and convenient but you have to pay for its treatment and the system to deliver it to you.
 By conserving water in your home, you also save energy needed to heat it or run appliances.

 Two thirds of the water used in an average home is used in the bathroom, and a lot of it goes into the sewer.
 From 2-7 gallons of water are used every time a toilet is flushed.
 Do not use the toilet to flush items that can go in a wastebasket or garbage can.

 Be aware of toilet leaks.
 See information about leaks.